 At 1200 watts, it will provide the heater with enough power to get to maximum temperature in less than a couple of minutes, though cooler temperature settings will see a warm-up time of 15 seconds or less!

-With several fabric settings printed right on the dial, the Panasonic NI-E300TR takes the guess-work out of how much heat you need whether it’s linen or acrylic.
-Even though you can’t expect a 1200 watt iron to get as hot as irons with more power can, I found that overall the temperature settings were very accurate and produced enough heat at its highest setting.
+With several fabric settings printed right on the dial, the Panasonic NI-E300TR takes the guess-work out of how much heat you need.
+Though you can’t expect a 1200 watt iron to get as hot as irons with more power can, I found that overall the temperature settings were very accurate and produced enough heat at its highest setting.

-What I like about this iron is that it has a light that turns on when it’s heating up, and when it turns off, it’s ready to go.
+I like that this iron indicates with a small light that it’s heating up, and when it turns off, it’s ready to go.
 I also noticed that as you iron, the light will turn on to let you know it’s working to keep up to temperature.

 While Panasonic has added options for dispersing steam, I feel that they could have gone a little further.
 They are limited to Dry, Low and High.
-I personally like to have a little more control over how much steam my iron will provide, but that’s a matter of personal preference.
+I personally like to have more control over how much steam my iron will provide, but that’s my personal preference.
 If you hadn’t considered that already, you probably won’t miss any extra settings.

 Personal preferences aside, I found that when one of these steam settings is selected, the steam is constant and has good coverage.